Centennial Child Custody Attorneys

 Can a Child Choose Which Parent to Live With in Colorado?

-Legally, a child only has to be “sufficiently mature” enough to express their opinion with the court; thus, a child’s age does not determine when they can express their preference.
-However, judges often give more weight to the preferences of older children.
+Legally, a child only has to be “sufficiently mature” enough to express their opinion to the court; thus, their age does not determine when they can express their preference.
+However, judges in Centennial, CO, often give more weight to the importance of older children.

 As we mentioned, the court will take multiple factors into account when making child custody determinations.